chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 | `JSON`   | `ords config set error.responseFormat json` |
 | Auto (*default*) | `ords config set error.responseFormat auto`|

-> **NOTE:** Prior to ORDS 20.4, *only* `HTML` responses were supported.
-To preserve this backward compatibility, by default (i.e., via the `Auto` setting), ORDS attempts to automatically determines the best format to render error responses.
+> **NOTE:** Prior to ORDS 20.4, only `HTML` responses were supported.
+To preserve this backward compatibility, by default (i.e., via the Auto setting), ORDS attempts to automatically determine the best format to render error responses.

 ### 2.18.1 About the error.responseFormat